-Integrated Planning Finalise integrated plan for Turramurra.
-1st Quarter Director Planning and Environment Relates to Action COMPLETED LEP/DCP has been adopted by Council and forwarded to the Department of Planning for their consideration. - Director Planning and 03 Finalise integrated plan for Gordon.
-2nd Quarter Environment Relates to Action COMPLETED Report seeking adoption of LEP/DCP has been released & will be considered by Council on 30 November 2006.
-2nd Quarter - Director Planning and 04 Finalise integrated plan for Pymble.
-Environment Relates to Action COMPLETED Report seeking adoption of LEP/DCP will be considered on 28 November 2006.
+)2 Finalise integrated plan for Turramurra.
+1st Quarter Relates to Action Director Planning and Environment COMPLETED LEP/DCP has been adopted by Council and forwarded to the Departm ent of Planning for their consid deration.
+5 Finalise integrated plan for Gordon.
+2nd Quarter Relates to Action Director Planning and Environment COMPLETED Report seeking adoption of LEP/DCP has been released & will be cons idered by Council on 30 Nove mber 2006. l· Finalise integrated plan for Pymble.
+2nd Quarter Relates to Action Director Planning and Environment COMPLETED Report seeking adoption of LEP/DCP will be considered on 28 Novem per 2006.
 05 Finalise integrated plan for Roseville.
-2nd Quarter Director Planning and Environment Relates to Action NOT YET DUE Report for Council 18 December 2006 will seek adoption of LEP/DCP..
-06 2nd Quarter - Director Planning and Finalise integrated plan for Lindfield.
-Environment Relates to Action NOT YET DUE Report for Council 19 December 2006 will seek adoption of LEP/DCP.
-07 Development of comprehensive LEP and DCP as per Ongoing - Director Planning and Environment Council's program.
-Relates to Action NOT YET DUE February Planning Committee will discuss work program for development of comprehensive LEP.
-08 Complete drafting of plans of Management as per Ongoing - Director Open Space
+2nd Quarter Relates to Action Director Planning and Environment NOT YET DUE Report for Council 18 December 2006 will seek adoption of LEP/DCP 6 Finalise integrated plan for Lindfield.
+2nd Quarter Relates to Action Director Planning and Environment NOT YET DUE Report for Council 19 December 2006 will seek adoption of LEP/DCP.
+7 Development of comprehensive LEP and DCP as per Council's program.
+Ongoing Relates to Action Director Planning and Environment NOT YET DUE February Planning Committee will discuss work program for developme ent of comprehensive LEP.
+5 Complete drafting of plans of Management as per Council's adopted program.
+Ongoing Relates to Action Director Open Space NOT YET DUE Revisions to sportsground & tennis court plans of management current ly being prepared.

-Council's adopted program.

-Revisions to sportsground & tennis court plans of management currently being prepared.

-Integrated Planning

-9 Report to Council on initiatives undertaken to progress infrastructure and intersection upgrades to Gordon, Pymble, Lindfield and Roseville town centres.

-- Director Technical Services

-COMPLETED

-The traffic study for Gordon was presented to Council in June 2006.
-RTA have provided comments under the Section 62 notification.
-Further investigation has been finalised on an option to widen the Pacific Highway and will be reported to Council on 30 November 2006.
+Int egrated Planning 09 Report to Council on initiatives undertaken to progress infrastructure and intersection upgrades to Gordon, Pymble, Lindfield and Roseville town centres.
+2nd Quarter Relates to Action Director Technical Services COMPLETED The traffic study for Gordon was presented to Council in June 2006.
+RTA notification.
+Further investigation has been finalised on an option to widen November 2006.
 All other traffic studies have been adopted by Council.

-Commence implementation of priority actions of the Open Space Acquisition Strategy.

-3rd Quarter Relates to Action

-Director Open Space

-Acquisition strategy will be reported to Council in December.
+10 Commence implementation of priority actions of the Open Space Acquisition Strategy.
+3rd Quarter Relates to Action - Director Open Space NOT YET DUE Acquisition strategy will be reported to Council in December.
 11 Public domain manual completed and reported to Council.
-2nd Quarter

-- Director Community Services

-- Director Open Space

-- Director Planning and Environment

-- Director Technical Services

-Town Centres plans to be completed by 31 December 2006.
+2nd Quarter Relates to Action Director Community Services Director Open Space Director Planning and Environment Director Technical Services NOT YET DUE Town Centres plans to be completed by 31 December 2006.
 Public domain plans underway as part of the Town Centres program and Section 94 Strategy.